 America’s Great Outdoors.
-A presidential initiative to develop a 21st century conservation and recreation agenda.
+A President Obama initiative to develop a 21st century conservation and recreation agenda.

 Arthur Carhart National Wilderness Training Center.
 The Arthur Carhart National Wilderness Training Center’s mission is to preserve the values and benefits of wilderness for present and future generations by connecting agency employees and the public with their wilderness heritage through training, information, and education.

 BLM National Training Center (NTC).
 NTC offers more than 200 courses annually making it a primary source for BLM training in natural resources and leadership.

 DOI Learn.
 DOI Learn offers many training opportunities to private, state, not-for-profit and other federal government agencies.

 Forest Service Publications.
 A one-stop site for Forest Service administrative, general, and research publications, including technical publications, articles, and papers.

 Forest Service Research & Development.
 The research and development (R&D) arm of the Forest Service works at the forefront of science to improve the health and use of our nation's forests and grasslands.
 The organization consists of seven research stations and 80 experimental forests and ranges.

 Forest Service Technology and Development Program.
 The Forest Service's Technology and Development program provides practical solutions to problems identified by Forest Service employees and cooperators.